P-adic L-functions for GL(3)

 A crucial launching point for Iwasawa theory is proving \emph{existence} of $p$-adic $L$-functions.
 Coates and Perrin-Riou conjectured the existence of a $p$-adic $L$-function attached to every motive $M$ over $\Q$ that is ordinary with good reduction at $p$, and whose $L$-function has at least one critical value \cite{coatesperrinriou89,coates89}.
 This itself rests on Deligne's period conjecture \cite{Del79}.
 One may formulate automorphic realisations of these (motivic) conjectures, but proving these remains very difficult.

 To illustrate this, consider the fundamental case where $\Pi$ is a regular algebraic cuspidal automorphic representation (RACAR) of $\GL_n(\A_{\Q})$.
-Then Coates--Perrin-Riou predict that when $\Pi$ is unramified and ordinary at $p$, there exists a $p$-adic measure on $\Zp^\times$ -- the $p$-adic $L$-function of $\Pi$ -- interpolating all its critical $L$-values at $p$.
-We make this precise in \cref{conj:intro}.
+Then Coates and Perrin-Riou predict that when $\Pi$ is unramified and ordinary at $p$, there exists a $p$-adic measure on $\Zp^\times$ -- the $p$-adic $L$-function of $\Pi$ -- interpolating all its critical $L$-values at $p$; we recall the precise conjecture below.

 For $n=1,2$, existence of $p$-adic $L$-functions has been known for decades (starting from e.g.\ \cite{KL64,MSD74}).
-For $n \geq 3$, however, our understanding of the conjecture remains poor, and it is known only in very special cases, e.g.\ symmetric squares of classical modular forms \cite{Sch88,Hid90,DD97}, RACARs of $\GL_{2n}$ with Shalika models \cite{AG94,DJR18}, or Rankin--Selberg transfers from $\GL_n \times \GL_{n+1}$ to $\GL_{n(n+1)}$ \cite{Sch93,KMS00,Jan-Non-Abelian}.
-In particular, in \emph{all} known cases, $\Pi$ arises as a functorial lift from a group whose $L$-group is a proper subgroup of $\GL_n$: beyond the classical cases of $n=1,2$, there are no examples when $\Pi$ has `general type', i.e.\ doesn't arise from a smaller group in this way.
+For $n \geq 3$, however, our understanding of the conjecture remains poor, and it is known only in very special cases, e.g.\ symmetric squares of classical modular forms \cite{Sch88,Hid90,DD97}, RACARs of $\GL_{2n}$ with Shalika models \cite{AG94,Geh18, DJR18}, or Rankin--Selberg transfers from $\GL_n \times \GL_{n+1}$ to $\GL_{n(n+1)}$ \cite{Sch93,KMS00,Jan-Non-Abelian}.
+In particular, in \emph{all} known cases, $\Pi$ arises as a functorial lift from a group whose $L$-group is a proper subgroup of $\GL_n$: beyond the classical cases of $n=1, 2$, there are no known constructions applying to automorphic representations $\Pi$ of `general type', i.e.\ not arising from a smaller group in this way.